wiseaidev/awesome-python/README.md

 # Python-3-Notes

-This repository is used to be documentation during my journey in mastering the python programming language while reading the below list of books and online resources.
+This repository is used to be documentation during my journey in mastering the python programming language while reading plenty of books and tons of online resources.

 ## :books: Python Books.